ProvataHealth/policies/source/sections/auditing_policy.md

 	* Application: Application level audit trails generally monitor and log all user activities, including data accessed and modified and specific actions.
 	* System: System level audit trails generally monitor and log user activities, applications accessed, and other system defined specific actions.
 Provata Health utilizes file system monitoring from OSSEC to assure the integrity of file system data.
 	* Network: Network level audit trails generally monitor information on what is operating, penetrations, and vulnerabilities.
-3. Provata Health shall log all incoming and outgoing traffic to into and out of its environment.
+3. Provata Health shall log all incoming and outgoing traffic into and out of its environment.
 This includes all successful and failed attempts at data access and editing.
 Data associated with this data will include origin, destination, time, and other relevant details that are available to Provata Health.
 4. Provata Health utilizes OSSEC to scan all systems for malicious and unauthorized software every 2 hours and at reboot of systems.
 Alerts from OSSEC are sent to Kibana, the centralized logging service that we use.
 5. Provata Health leverages process monitoring tools throughout its environment.
 6. Provata Health treats its Developer Portal as a Platform Add-on and, as such, it logs all activity associated with Developer Portal Access.